understanding-gender/understanding-gender.github.io/gender.md

 * Text is written by me based on a variety of sources on the web
 * The font in the diagrams is [xkcd](https://xkcd.com/) author [Randal Munroe's handwriting](https://cdn.rawgit.com/ipython/xkcd-font/master/preview.html)
 * The style of the page is based on [Tufte CSS](https://edwardtufte.github.io/tufte-css/)
-* This document written in markdown and then converted to HTML using [Tufte Pandoc CSS](https://jez.io/tufte-pandoc-css/)
+* This document is written in markdown and then converted to HTML using [Tufte Pandoc CSS](https://jez.io/tufte-pandoc-css/)